 Many restaurants prefer to use acrylic crockery and glassware as it is durable, shatterproof and easy to clean.

 As it is synthetic, acrylic (i.e. Perspex) is easy to reuse.
-Due to the many ways you can make acrylic sheets into other things (plates, table tops, or shelves) it’s an eco-friendly choice.
+Due to the many ways you can make acrylic sheets into other things (plates, acrylic table tops, secondary glazing or shelves) it’s an eco-friendly choice.

 Offers a wide variety of colours

 Acrylic sheets are available in an extensive range of colours and designs.
 Depending on what you are using the material for, you can choose coloured sheets or you can opt for clear, acrylic sheets.
-These sheets are available in various styles, including frosted, fluorescent and mirrored.
+These sheets are available in various styles, including frosted acrylic, fluorescent acrylic and mirror acrylic.

 Dishes and glassware made from Perspex sheets has been designed to hold up against the heat of a commercially manufactured dishwasher.

-Synthetically manufactured, acrylic sheets are cheaper to produce and purchase, therefore they are a great alternative to glass.
+Synthetically manufactured, glass look acrylic is cheaper to produce and purchase, therefore they are a great alternative to glass.

 Cons of acrylic sheets